 And through the air their mingled music floats.

-In the first stanza of this piece the speaker begins by noting a number of beautiful details about the landscape which surrounds her.
+In the first stanza of ‘A Hymn to the Evening’, the speaker begins by noting a number of beautiful details about the landscape which surrounds her.
 The poet has chosen to give no more details than are necessary for one to imagine this moment.
 She never provides a reader with an exact location or time this evening is taking place.
 It could be in any city or in any year.

 Although a powerful storm can be frightening in the right circumstances, this is not one of those moments.
 The speaker sees the storm and exclaims “Majestic grandeur!”
 She is in awe of the moment and sees the wind as a soft breeze, or “zephyr,” which brings with it the “incense of blooming spring.”
 It appears as though winter is coming to an end in this landscape and spring is soon to be on its way.